What is Meditation

 Or maybe even better: Realize your inner freedom that was always hiding in the wast darkness of the inner dark cathedral of your body, and then everything will stop.

-The Art of Non-Doing in Awarance
+The Art of Non-Doing in 'Awarance'

 My warm advocacy for non-doing arises from our ego-reality's overemphasis on recognizing and acting our way out of uncomfortable situations.